-The very remarkable thing is not our prodigal hearts; rather it is the amazing love the Father has by chasing us.
+The very remarkable thing is not so much our prodigal hearts; rather it is the amazing love the Father has by chasing us.
 Jesus is consistently reckless about capturing us, and making us his own.
-His love is like a homing mechanism in a missile shot at us that defies our escape.
-We can weave and dodge all we want, but we have been targeted, and He is coming for us.
+His love is like a homing mechanism in a missile shot at us that defies our every escape.
+We can weave and dodge all we want, but we’ve been targeted, and He’s coming for us.

 The way we talk and posture, it as if it is us that does the choosing.
 I’m not saying we don’t to a degree.
 But the Bible paints God in a different light.
 He initiates, and He chooses.
 He superintends our life, choreographing our movements.
 If you remember the story of Joseph in the Book of Genesis it will support this reasoning.

-My Bipolar depression and epilepsy issues can never thwart or nullify Jesus’ love for me.
-I can’t point at them as reasons not to be his follower.
-He is not intimidated by my medical condition.
+My depression will never thwart or nullify Jesus’ love for me.
+I can’t point at it as a reason not to be his follower.
+He’s not intimidated by our medical conditions.
 My brain tumor and the death of my daughter didn’t phase Him.
 They are merely physical footnotes to the story of my life.

 If you’re depressed, manic, paranoid or delusional you can still surrender to Jesus.
-These are not your identity, they are not permanent.
-Yes, I get depressed and have incredible issues with anxiety.
-I have a hand tremor almost all the time.
-And I can get really paranoid.
+These aren’t your identity, they’re not permanent.
+Yes, I seriously get depressed, and have other major medical issues.
+My balance is messed up, and I must walk with a cane.
 But, I am his follower–first and foremost.